 Today, we know little about how to prevent breast cancer or how to prevent deaths from the disease.
 While we have discovered new ways to treat breast cancer, they have not had a great effect on the important outcomes: preventing breast cancer and making certain no one dies of it.

 In the United States, the chance of a woman developing breast cancer during her lifetime has increased from 1 in 11 in 1975 to 1 in 8 today.
-Worldwide, breast cancer is the most frequently diagnosed cancer in women with over 1,300,000 cases each year.
-Breast cancer is also the leading cause of cancer death in women, with more than 438,000 women dying from the disease worldwide in 2010, a 37.5% increase since 1990.
+Worldwide, breast cancer is the most frequently diagnosed cancer in women with over 1,670,000 cases each year.
+Breast cancer is also the leading cause of cancer death in women, with more than 522,000 women dying from the disease worldwide in 2012.

 In addition, NBCC continues to track the state of breast cancer as well as the status of NBCC’s work to end breast cancer through our Annual Progress Reports.
 These Reports hold us and the entire breast cancer community accountable and provide transparency to our efforts.
-NBCC’s second Annual Progress Report, released in August 2012, documents the Coalition’s activities since the baseline report was published in 2011.
-Also released in August 2012 is the Breast Cancer Deadline 2020 Blueprint.
-This document outlines NBCC’s detailed plan to achieve the Breast Cancer Deadline 2020® goal of ending breast cancer.
+NBCC has also released a Breast Cancer Deadline 2020® Blueprint which outlines NBCC’s detailed plan to achieve the Breast Cancer Deadline 2020® goal of knowing how to end breast cancer.

 For more information on this or NBCC's other legislative priorities, please contact Dana Richter, NBCC Director of Government Relations at drichter@BreastCancerDeadline2020.org or (202) 973-0595 or refer to NBCC's website at www.BreastCancerDeadline2020.org.